realworldocaml/book/en/imperative-programming.md

 So, when does the compiler infer weakly polymorphic types?
 As we've seen, we need weakly polymorphic types when a value of unknown type is stored in a persistent mutable cell.
-Because the type-system isn't precise enough to determine all cases where this might happen, OCaml uses a rough rule to flag cases where it's sure there are no persistent refs, and to only infer polymorphic types in those cases.
+Because the type system isn't precise enough to determine all cases where this might happen, OCaml uses a rough rule to flag cases where it's sure there are no persistent refs, and to only infer polymorphic types in those cases.